v2ctor/fm-nft-preview-card-component-task/README.md

 ### Built with

 - BEM methodology
-- SCSS
+- Sass/SCSS
 - Flexbox
 - CSS Grid

 ### What I learned

-I learned the basics of Sass and I especially liked the ability to split the code into modules.
+I learned the basics of Sass/SCSS and I especially liked the ability to split the code into modules.

 ```scss
 @use 'variables';